The Numerology Of 2024 Encourages You To Take Your Power Back

 AdvertisementADVERTISEMENT

 Last year, 2023 was a seven year.
 We experienced slow personal growth due to the number seven being connected to curiosity, analysis, and spirituality.
 Wise but tough, number seven is always about turning inward and digging deep to find the gold we’re searching for.
-Subsequently, number 8 takes all that acquired wisdom and converts it to success, power, and authenticity.
+Subsequently, number eight takes all that acquired wisdom and converts it to success, power, and authenticity.
 “The numerology of 2024 tells us that this will be a year of material and spiritual focus,” says Jasmin Alejandrez-Prasad, a numerologist also known as Esoteric Esa.
 “It’s a number of leadership, prosperity, and success.
 In many spiritual spaces, eight also represents the infinity symbol, which is asking us to complete karma instead of constantly repeating cycles.”

 The number eight loops around continuously, representing eternity and the final point of manifestation.
 Just to give you an idea of the vibrations of this number, in ancient Chinese cosmology, eight represents the totality of the universe.
 To the Egyptians, eight was the number of balance and cosmic order.
 In tarot, this number sits sideways at the top of The Magician card, which is the first card of the Major Arcana, representing new beginnings and opportunities.
 Archetypally, The Magician connects us with the personal power we have to change what is into what we truly desire something to be.
 It is a card of magic, manifestation, and inspired action.
 Whenever this tarot card shows up in a reading, the message is: “You have everything you need to make stuff happen — so, go for it!”

 So, how can we all make the best of this sweet number eight?
 “To make the best of 2024’s numerology, we must identify the loops we repeatedly create within our realities, as these relate to ego consciousness and not who we truly are,” says Alejandrez-Prasad.
-Patrick Phillips, a writer at Numerology.com, affirms that the vibration of the number eight can help us overcome impostor syndrome by speaking up, being heard, and showing up authentically, exactly as we are.
+Patrick Phillips, a writer at numerology.com, affirms that the vibration of the number eight can help us overcome impostor syndrome by speaking up, being heard, and showing up authentically, exactly as we are.
 Being connected to both spiritual but also material concepts, number eight also arrives to remind us of how important it is to feel comfortable with success and enjoy the fruits of our labor.

 AdvertisementADVERTISEMENT